blacksenator/fritzsoap/README.md

 ## Purpose

-This class provides functions to read and manipulate data via TR-064 and UPnP (IGD) interfaces on FRITZ!Box routers from [AVM](https://en.avm.de/).
+This class provides functions to read and manipulate data via TR-064 and UPnP (IGD) interfaces on FRITZ!Box routers and FRITZ!Repeater from [AVM](https://en.avm.de/).
 For example, the FRITZ!Box 7590 provides **505** interfaces (**actions**) in **55 services**.

 For reference, it is highly recommended to consult the [information AVM provides for interfaces](https://avm.de/service/schnittstellen/)!